grushaprasad/RNN-Priming/README.md

-# Uncovering the syntactic organization in LMs using priming
+## Uncovering the syntactic organization in neural LMs using priming

 This repository contains the templates, analysis code and the supplementary materials for the following paper: